 Currently in the process of being revamped.
 View it

 .
-If you’d like to get involved in rewriting some of the CUSU Alternative Prospectus, or have any ideas, Felix would
+If you’d like to get involved in rewriting some of the CUSU Alternative Prospectus, or have any ideas, Alexandra would

 be interested to here from you.